Fair Diffusion Auctions: Preliminaries

 \section{Preliminaries}

-Consider an auction that a seller sells $k \geq 1$ homogeneous items in a social network with a seller, notated as $s$, and $n$ buyers, notated as $N$.
-The social network can be modeled as a graph $G=(V,E)$, where $V = N \cup \{s\}$ includes all agents and $E$ is the edge set, representing the social relationships between agents.
+Consider an auction that a seller $s$ sells $k \geq 1$ homogeneous items in a social network with $n$ buyers, notated as $N$.
+The social network is modeled as a graph $G=(V,E)$, where $V = N \cup \{s\}$ and $E$ is the edge set, representing the social relationships between agents.
+We use $e_{ij}$ to represent the edge between agent $i$ and $j$.

 Each buyer $i \in N$ has a private type $\theta_i=(v_i,r_i)$, where $v_i$ is her valuation and $r_i$ shows her social relationship. $v_i(q)$ denotes agent $i$'s valuation of $q \in \{0, 1, \ldots, k\}$ items, which we restrict to be marginal non-increasing, i.e. $v_i(q+1) - v_i(q) \leq v_i(q) - v_i(q-1)$.
 We assume that the valuation is normalized, which means $v(0)=0$. $r_i=\{j \mid e_{ij}\in E\}$ denotes buyer $i$'s direct neighbors in the social network.
 Specially, the neighbors of the seller $r_s$, called initial buyers, are the only buyers knowing that $s$ is selling the item initially.
 Let $\Theta_i$ be the type space of buyer $i$ and $\Theta=(\Theta_1,...,\Theta_n)$ be the joint type space of all buyers.